geonux/tadpole/README.md

 by EricGoldstein

-Tadpole is a device management tool for rthe SF2000 / Datafrog.
+Tadpole is a device management tool for the SF2000 / Datafrog.
 It currently provides the following main features:
 * Rebuilding of the console specific rom lists
 * Changing the firmware to official releases or multicore (including rebuilding multicore gamelists)
 * Merging ROM zips and jpg files with the same name to the relevant Zxx fileformat for each console